From Bangkok to Koh Samui: 4 Best Ways to Get There

 3. From Bangkok to Koh Samui by Train and Ferry

-Overnight trains departing from Bangkok's Hua Lamphong Train Station arrive in Surat Thani the next morning.
+Overnight trains departing from Bangkok's Hua Lamphong Train Station arrive in Surat Thani early the next morning (depending on the train, this can be as early as 4:30am).
 Once here, you'll have to grab a shuttle bus or walk to either the Don Sak or the Bangrak Seatran Pier (depending on where the bus drops you off) and hop on a boat.
 At the piers, you'll find two options: a conventional 90-minute ferry ride (great to enjoy the views and the sea breeze) or a high-speed catamaran that'll get you to the islands in half the time.

 4. From Bangkok to Koh Samui by Bus and Ferry

 Your cheapest option to get to Koh Samui from Bangkok is to catch a bus (instead of a train) to Surat Thani, then change to a ferry or catamaran at the pier for the rest of the journey.
-This trip can be economical, but prices go up depending on the season and the time of day (nighttime buses cost more).
+This trip can be economical, but prices go up depending on the season and the time of day (nighttime buses cost more because the journey is more convenient).
 While this combination can take as little as 11 hours, and the buses are air-conditioned, the travel isn't as comfortable or charming as what you get on a sleeper train.

 The ferries on this route offer both indoors and sun deck seating, with open views of the stunning seascape, as well as a small café with snacks and cold drinks.
 The crossing takes anywhere from 90 minutes to two hours, depending on the type of ferry you're boarding.

 It's also possible to add hotel transport to your ticket for just a few extra dollars.
 If you choose this option, a small nine-passenger van will be waiting for you when your ferry arrives and take you directly to your hotel.
 Tickets for bus/ferry or bus/ferry/van are available online through travel agencies or online portals.